pmean/build-website/text/08/MathError-08.md

 > best example of eagle-eyed proof-reading was someone who noted that my
 > bibliographic reference on [Stats: Odds ratio versus relative risk
 > (January 9, 2001)](../journal/oddsratio.asp) to Fahey 1996 should
 > actually be Fahey 1995.
-That\'s an eye for detail that I have to
+That's an eye for detail that I have to
 > admire.

 You can find an [earlier version][sim1] of this page on my [original website][sim2].